 - Allow the track time to set up before riding after it’s groomed.
 (Check with staff for their recommended wait period.)

-- Be an ambassador for fat biking: stay polite, educate and help regulate other riders about best practices, discourage bad behavior, and follow the rules of your local spot (or these principals when no local rules are present), such as alternate-use days.
+- Be an ambassador for fat biking: stay polite, educate and help inform other riders about best practices, discourage bad behavior, and follow the rules of your local spot (or these principals when no local rules are present), such as alternate-use days.
 As a new sport, give people the benefit of the doubt that they may not know the etiquette.